Pragmatic-Idealist/Predicting_Cuisines/readme.md

 | Polyreg Model with Ridge  | 0.70| Performed well, however after CV, LinReg with Lasso performed better                   |

 ## Take Aways

+Overall I am very happy with the results of this projects.
+I found out that ingredients can be used to classify cuisine fairly accurately.
+High coefficients of logistic regressions indicate signficant ingredients for each particular cuisine.
+Misclassifications could be due to cultural similiarities, historical influences, and geographical proximity.
+I feel validated as a foodie and restauranteur learning that I actually offer pretty authentic Hawaiian Poke Bowls!